kuroneko1996/cyberlab/README.md

 * Arrow keys for movement.
 Numeric pad works too.
 * Look at the door and press E or Enter to open/close it
 * E or G to pickup items, Q to drop
+* Return to show next text message
-* Space to close text messages
+* Space to ignore all the text messages in the current queue
 * F11 toggles fullscreen

 You can change default key mapping in settings.py